dtcenter/ufs-case-studies/docs/source/2019Haloween.rst

   2-m temperature (K) valid at 00z 1 Nov 2019

-* Colder 2-m T in GFSv15p2 along the U.S. east coast compared with GFS_ANL
+* Colder 2-m T in MRW_GFSv15p2 along the U.S. east coast compared with GFS_ANL
-* Colder 2-m T at northern east coast and warmer 2-m T at southern east coast in GFSv16beta
+* Colder 2-m T at New England and warmer 2-m T at the Southeast in MRW_GFSv16beta

 ====================================